- Per-user services are created at logon and managed from Registry templates.

 "CDPUserSVC".4,""

 PowerShell scripts.
-For example, setting PimIndexMaintenanceSvc startup to Disabled: Set-Service makes changing StartupType much easier..
+For example, setting PimIndexMaintenanceSvc startup to Disabled: Set-Service greatly simplifies changing StartupType.

 Set-Service -Name PimIndexMaintenanceSvc -StartupType Disabled

-With sc.exe.
-Note: the correct command is "config" (sometimes you'll see "configure" by mistake).
+Using sc.exe.
+Note: the correct command is "config" (you may sometimes see "configure" by mistake).
 The syntax requires a space after start=.

 sc.exe config PimIndexMaintenanceSvc start= disabled

-GPO preferences to edit the Registry: Create a GPO, go to Computer or User Configuration > Preferences > Windows Settings > Registry, add a new item, and point it to HKLM\System\CurrentControlSet\Services\ Start value, changing its data to 4 (Disabled).
-Repeat for each service you want to control..
+GPO preferences to edit the Registry: Create a GPO, go to Computer or User Configuration > Preferences > Windows Settings > Registry, add a new item and point to HKLM\System\CurrentControlSet\Services\<Service> Start value, changing its data to 4 (Disabled).
+Repeat for each service you want to control.

 # Ejemplo con REG.EXE para varios servicios clave